 Today we have another Math Movie Monday, for Math Awareness Month!
 Today we see our friend Kevin take a job at the Car Wash of Doom.
 As you’d guess from the name, just about everything goes wrong at this car wash — and it would all go better if Kevin could do the math.
 Regular car washes do a pretty good job: there are more than 110,000 car washes in the US, and together they wash 8 million cars a day!
 Hopefully they do a better job than our friend here — watch to find out why!

 Wee ones: Car washes use water.
-Run your bathtub faucet while you count to 10, then turn it off.
-Is the tub a little full, halfway full, or totally full?
+Run your sink faucet while you count to 10, then turn it off.
+Is the sink a little full, halfway full, or totally full?
 Try it again at a different speed!

 Little kids: If Kevin’s power washer knocks off 2 front tires and 1 back tire, how many tires does he knock off?
 Bonus: If 8 fish come out of the hose and all but 3 of them squirt into the car, how many fish land in the car?